 We have not come to a mountain that can be touched….
 But we have come to the city of the living God.
 (Hebrews 12:18, 22) We no longer worship on this mountain or that one; we worship in spirit and truth.
 (John 4:24)

-So, as I look back on the task I set out to accomplish in college, to define and defend the concept of inerrancy, I remember the struggle.
+As I look back on the task I set out to accomplish in college, to define and defend the concept of inerrancy, I remember the struggle.
 I had hopes of developing a sound defense to that doctrine, but I failed.
 I now see more clearly than I did at the time why I failed.
-I believe, now, that we err in trying to impose the concept of inerrancy on the Bible.
+I believe, now, that we err in trying to force the concept of inerrancy on the Bible.

 Certainly, all Scripture is “God-breathed”.
 It is “profitable for teaching, for reproof, for correction, and for training in righteousness.”
 Its purpose is to provide all we need to be equipped for every good work.
 (2 Tim.
 3:16-17) But that is not the same thing as “inerrant”.